OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 2. Import the provider in javascript:

-    This example uses a Solditiy contract "Fibonacci" and the `compiled.json` output from running `truffle migrate --network arbitrum`.
+    This example uses a Solidity contract "Fibonacci" and the `compiled.json` output from running `truffle migrate --network arbitrum`.
 The `compiled.json` is in the top level folder of the project.